janbodnar/FSharp-Examples/README.md

 `int list` is a synonym for `list<int>`
 `'a` the tick character in a type name is used for a generic type
 `a'` the tick in a variable name is used to denote a symbol similar to a;
-     borrowed from math, where ' is used for a derivative or a transposed matrix
+     borrowed from math, where ' is used for a derivative or a transposed matrix;
+     or this name is a close variation of another one, with the unquoted name

 `int [,]` - two-dimensional array
 `int [,,]` - three-dimensional array